Yamato Museum

 Highlights

-• Learn about the world’s largest battleship at the time, “Yamato,” and the history of Kure.
+• Learn about Yamato, once the world’s largest battleship, and the history of Kure.

-• Souvenirs and gifts from Yamato Museum Store are quite popular.
+• Souvenirs from Museum Shop Yamato are also popular.

 Photos